mweston6288/employeeDirectory/README.md

 # Employee Directory
 Purpose: Creates a table of employees that can be sorted based on the table fields.
 The table can be filtered by name for easier use.

+The deployed app can be found here: https://afternoon-everglades-46457.herokuapp.com/
 # To use:
-You'll need to install dependencies in both the client and server side.
-In both employeeDirectory/client and employeeDirectory/server, you'll need to run the following command:
+You'll need to install dependencies in both the main client folder.
+In employeeDirectory, run the following commands:

 npm install
+npm run install-client

-To deploy locally, you'll need to run the client and server side separately.
-In your terminal, enter employeeDirectory/client and run the command
+Next, you'll need to create the client build using the following command:

+npm run build

+After that, you can deploy locally using

 npm start

-This should open your default borwser to localhost:8000

-Then change directory to employeeDirectory/server and run the following command

-node server.js

-By default, the client side runs on port 8000 and the server side runs on port 3000.
+The default port is localhost:8080

 # Using the app
 When the app loads, it will performa get from an employee database and fill out a table using the information.